xsy99140636/Xget/README.en.md

 ## ⚠️ Disclaimer

-- **Legal Use**: This repository is only for accelerating legal public file downloads and Git operations.
-Please comply with relevant platform terms of service and local laws and regulations
+- **Legal Use**: This repository is for accelerating legal public file downloads and Git operations only.
+Please comply with relevant platform terms of service and local laws
-- **Service Availability**: Public instance `xget.xi-xu.me` is a free service with no guarantee of 100% availability.
-Production environments are recommended to deploy their own instances
+- **Service Availability**: Public instance `xget.xi-xu.me` is a free service with no 100% availability guarantee.
+Production environments should deploy their own instances
-- **Data Security**: Although Xget does not store or log user data, please handle sensitive information downloads carefully
+- **Data Security**: While Xget does not store or log user data, please handle sensitive information downloads carefully
 - **Liability Limitation**: Developers are not responsible for any direct or indirect losses caused by using this service
-- **Third-party Platforms**: Please respect the terms of service and rate limits of GitHub, GitLab, Gitea, Codeberg, SourceForge, Hugging Face and other platforms
+- **Third-party Platforms**: Please respect the terms of service and rate limits of GitHub, GitLab, Gitea, Codeberg, SourceForge, Hugging Face, and other platforms

 ## 🤝 Contributing